aggibb/geotagexif/copyxattr_toexif.md

 ## Description

 This script will look for a handful of specific extended attributes saved by the [Lyn](http://lynapp.com) image management application in the image EXIF information.
-Currently it will save geotags, the star rating, (as Rating), and the Finder colour (stored as Label).
+Currently it will save geotags, the star rating (as Rating), and the Finder colour (stored as Label).
+By default, only the geotags will be copied.

 If no files are given, `copyxattr_toexif` will examine each supported file type in the current directory and process each in turn.
 Existing geotags are not altered.